 Will You Pay Significantly More?

-In a fee-for-service office, typically, there will be an increased cost compared to an “in-network” provider, however, the discrepancy is nothing compared to what you will see in the medical industry for out-of-network vs. in-network out-of-pocket expenses.
+In a fee-for-service office, there will typically be an increased cost compared to an “in-network” provider.
+However, the discrepancy is nothing compared to what you will see in the medical industry for out-of-network vs. in-network out-of-pocket expenses.
 It simply means that if there is a difference between our fee and the allowable fee set by your insurance, you are responsible for the difference.

 So, does this mean that you will pay more for an out-of-network provider?